-The following is my suggestion for how to keep an evidence file based on my experience of supporting a friends and family through the court process.
+The following is my suggestion for how to keep an evidence pack (bundle) based on my experience of supporting a friends and family through the court process.
 I am not a lawyer so my suggestion below is not intended to be a substitute for legal advice.

 The first hearing is just a discussion, to get a sense of what is going on and for them to decide next steps.
 You can briefly raise your concerns around not being able to maintain a relationship with your child and the emotional impact it will be having on them.
-DO NOT mention “parental alienation” – many judges do not know what it is, some of them say it’s an “American thing”, others buy in to “feminist” propaganda that it is only used by dads to continue abuse of their ex partner and children.
-Any concerns you have should be raised in your first meeting with the court assessor.
+If it is your first time in court DO NOT mention “parental alienation” – many judges do not know what it is, some of them say it’s an “American thing”, others buy in to “feminist” propaganda that it is only used by dads to continue abuse of their ex partner and children.
+Focus on the behaviours, any concerns you have should be raised in your first meeting with the court assessor.

 You will also need it if the judge orders fact finding.
 This is where each side gets to present their case, submit allegations, submit evidence, question witnesses etc. On the basis of the evidence they see or hear a judge will decide what they believe to be true.
 If allegations made against you are false you must highlight where little or zero evidence is produced.
 You can point to evidence in the pack to contradict statements made by your ex e.g. if your ex says that you never do anything fun with the child you can show pictures of you doing fun activities, if the ex says you do not feed the child you can show pictures of you out at a restaurant with the child etc.

 Court assessors/Cafcass will also perform a background check on both parents to determine if there is any recorded safeguarding risk to the child e.g. police check, social services involvement etc. Any evidence of this should be included in their reports.
 Again if there is no evidence of safeguarding risk you need to point this out to the judge.
 There is no reason to block physical contact with a child where there is no safeguarding risk.